 About the Bible

-The Bible is God’s word written by human authors under the supernatural guidance of the Holy Spirit.
+We believe the Bible is God’s word given to us and that we can do what it tells us to do.
+It is inerrant and infallible and the bases of all that we do and our entire ministry.
 It is the final authority for determining our Christian beliefs and how we are to live.

 About Human Beings